Our Horses

 Health & Care

-Though she faced hoof issues when she first arrived, Juanita has bounced back beautifully and is now sound and thriving.
-She is up to date on vaccinations, dental, deworming, and farrier care.
+Juanita experienced hoof issues when she first arrived at HAPI Trails but has since recovered well and is currently sound and doing well.
+She is up to date on vaccinations, dental care, deworming, and farrier care.

 Ideal Home / Adoption Vision